jessepav/lacygoill-wiki-backup/tmux/format.md

 # Modifiers
 ## What is `#{l:}`?

-It's a replacement variable using the undocumented modifier `l:`.
+It's a format using the undocumented modifier `l:`.
 The latter stands for “literal”.

 You can find it in the `format_replace()` function from the `format.c` file.